FAQs

 What chemicals may have been released during the fire?

 Fortunately, the main storage area for chemicals was not impacted and the bulk chemicals from those areas were removed from the site on February 21, 2025, by environmental response experts.
-Our investigation to identify chemicals in active use in operations that may have been affected by the fire is ongoing and we will provide updates as available.
+For information on chemicals used in processing operations, please visit the “SPS Process Overview” section of SPSupdates.com.

 Community Safety